Nancy Miriam Hawley

-Nancy Miriam Hawley is an activist and feminist who contributed to the founding of Our Bodies, Ourselves.
+Nancy Miriam Hawley (born 1942) is an activist and feminist who contributed to the founding of Our Bodies, Ourselves.
 She also serves as a co-author of Ourselves and Our Children, and a publisher of You and Your Partner, Inc: Entrepreneurial Couples Succeeding in Business, Life and Love, in which she teamed up with her husband to publish.
 Hawley is also a clinical social worker, group therapist, principal clinical social worker for the Cambridge Hospital of Harvard Medical School, an organizational consultant and coach to business executives, and CEO of Enlightenment, Inc. She has worked with the Boston Women's Health Book Collective's board to help create ways to influence future health related issues.

 Education

+Hawley was born in 1942.
 Encouraged by her mother, who never had a chance to obtain a professional degree, Hawley became a first-generation student who graduated from the University of Michigan in Ann Arbor where she received her bachelor's degree in History and Psychology.
 In addition, she received her master's degree in Social Work.
 Her specialty in groups and organizations led her to become a member of multiple groups and organizations, including the National Association of Social Workers, the Northeast Society of Group Psychotherapy, Women in Business Connection, and The Family Firm Institute.